 \subsection{Single-Qubit Gate}

-While the device is held at the DSS, an auxiliary control pulse sequence is applied to implement arbitrary single-qubit rotations.
-The control schematic is shown in Fig.~\ref{X_gate}(a) and (b).
-In the two-level approximation, the total Hamiltonian is
+{ We first implement a single-qubit gate by applying an additional control pulse while keeping the device at the gate working point.
+The control schematic is shown in Fig.~\ref{X_gate}(a), and the corresponding quantum circuit is shown in Fig.~\ref{X_gate}(b).
+The control Hamiltonian in the \(N\)-level model is

-where the drive term is $H_d(t)=f(t)\sigma_y$ and $f(t)$ denotes the tunable drive amplitude~\cite{Krantz2019_Guide}.
-Moving to the rotating frame defined by the unitary $U_q(t)$ generated by $H_q(t)$, the effective Hamiltonian becomes